Film Friendly Texas Highlights

 Fort Hood Army Base in Killeen, Texas & Nat Geo's The Long Road Home

 All numbers are approximate/projected and were compiled and provided by members of production.

-- Production chose Fort Hood as the shooting location to enhance the authenticity of the story when members of the U.S. Army's 1st Cavalry Division were ambushed in Sadr City, Iraq in 2004.
+- Production chose Fort Hood as the key filming location to enhance the authenticity of the real events of “Black Sunday” when members of the U.S. Army's 1st Cavalry Division were ambushed in Sadr City, Iraq in 2004.

-- Actual combat medics and ER nurses from Killeen schools were hired as extras to add to their authenticity.
-Approximately 1,250 cast books were veterans or active military personnel.
+- Approximately 1,250 cast bookings were veterans or active military personnel.
+Actual combat medics and ER nurses from Killeen schools were also hired as extras to add to the project’s authenticity.

 - 40 crew and 3 cast members from the Killeen area were hired for the production.